maciejskorski/enhanced-pll-trng/README.md

 ## Summary

-The repo contains supplementary material (data and code) to reproduce experiments presented in the paper.
+The repo contains supplementary material (data and code) to reproduce experiments presented in the paper "Enhancing Quality and Security of the PLL-TRNG".

 ## Data and Code